 The financial statements of the Company have been prepared in accordance with the Companies Act 2006 ('the Act') and in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ('FRS 101').
-The preparation of the Company financial statements has led to the use of the 'liquidity format' for the balance sheet in those financial statements.
-In order to aid comparability between the Group and Company, the format of the Company balance sheet has been presented within the limits of the Companies Act 2006, to match as closely as possible the 'liquidity format' in order to present a true and fair view of the state of affairs of the Company.

-As permitted by Section 408 of the Companies Act 2006, the profit and loss of the Company has not been presented in these financial statements.
+In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of UK-adopted international accounting standards but makes amendments where necessary in order to comply with the Act.
+In order to aid comparability between the Group and Company, the format of the Company balance sheet has been presented within the limits of the Act, to match as closely as possible the 'liquidity format' in order to present a true and fair view of the state of affairs of the Company.
+As permitted by Section 408 of the Act, the profit and loss of the Company has not been presented in these financial statements.

-In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of international accounting standards in conformity with the requirements of the Act, but makes amendments where necessary in order to comply with the Act, and where advantage of certain disclosure exemptions available under FRS 101 have been taken, including those relating to:
+In preparing these financial statements, the Company applies the recognition, measurement and disclosure requirements of UKadopted international accounting standards, but makes amendments where necessary in order to comply with the Act, and where advantage of certain disclosure exemptions available under FRS 101 have been taken, including those relating to: